Credit Card Debt Judgments

 Learn what a credit card judgment is and how a credit card company can get one.

-If you are in default on a credit card account, the credit card company can try to get a credit card debt judgment against you by filing a lawsuit.
+If you default on a credit card account, the credit card company can try to get a money judgment against you by filing a lawsuit.
 If the credit card company gets a judgment, it can use all sorts of collection methods against you to get paid.

 What Is a Judgment?

-A judgment is an order entered by a court of law indicating the court's findings.
-A judgment gives the creditor the right to use additional collection methods to collect the debt owed to them.
 For example, if the credit card company proves to the court that you owe $5,000, a court may enter a judgment saying that you owe $5,000 (plus costs and interest).
 The creditor may then use the additional collection methods to get paid.
-(To learn more, see What Is a Money Judgment?)

 How Does a Credit Card Company Obtain a Judgment?

-In order to obtain a judgment, the credit card company must first file a lawsuit against you in a civil court.
-The creditor's attorney will file a document called a complaint and deliver the complaint to you.
-This is called "perfecting service," and ensures that you get notice of the lawsuit.
+To obtain a judgment, the credit card company must first file a lawsuit against you in a civil court.
+The creditor's attorney will file a document called a "complaint" and deliver the complaint to you.
+This delivery is called "service," ensuring you get notice of the lawsuit.

-Then, there are several ways the company can get a judgment:
+Then, the company can get a judgment in several different ways.

 Winning at Trial